Franx98F/tutor-lms-quiz-translator/README.md

-A simple quiz translator of the worpdress plugin Tutor LMS
+A simple quiz translator of the Wordpress plugin Tutor LMS
 =======

 This script helps everyone who manage courses using Tutor LMS plugin on WordPress sites.